fusioncharts/dev_centre_docs/getting-started/django/adding-special-characters-using-django.md

 heading: Adding Special Characters
 ---

-## A chart configured to customize the prefix of the numbers on the chart is shown below:

 FusionCharts offers multiple options to format numbers on the chart.
 You can configure number prefixes and suffixes, decimal places, and scale numbers based on a predefined scale.
 This article focuses on how you customize the prefix and suffix of the numbers on the chart using **FusionCharts Django wrapper**.

 To customize the prefix and suffix of the numbers on the chart, use the following attributes: